openwebdocs/project/membership.md

-**Governing Committee Membership \
+# Governing Committee Membership \
-**The Governing Committee is composed of organizations sponsoring at the Platinum level as well as elected representatives from the Gold membership level and an OWD Staff representative.
+## The Governing Committee is composed of organizations sponsoring at the Platinum level as well as elected representatives from the Gold membership level and an OWD Staff representative.
 Each Platinum sponsor may appoint a representative and an alternate.
 Gold sponsors will elect one representative per every 3 Gold memberships.
 The OWD Staff Representative will be the Lead Tech Writer.

 The Governing Committee may appoint individual advisors to participate in GC meetings at its discretion. \

-**Sponsorship Terms \
+## Sponsorship Terms \

-**Sponsorship terms are for one year.
+Sponsorship terms are for one year.
 Sponsorships renew on a yearly basis.
 The sponsorship term is January 1 to December 31.
 Platinum sponsors should report their renewal intentions to the GC by September 30.
 Invoices will be sent on January 1.
 Payment must be received by March 31.

-**Sponsorship Levels and Tiers**
+## Sponsorship Levels and Tiers

 Open Web Docs offers tiered sponsorship levels in order to support participation from a diverse group of organizations based on size, financials, and resource bandwidth.
 Discounts may be offered for organizations making multi-year commitments.

-    <span style="text-decoration:underline;">Platinum Sponsorship</span>
+### Platinum Sponsorship

     Platinum Sponsorship fees are $250k annually.
 As a Platinum sponsor, the organization is entitled to: